After Wisdom Tooth Removal

 The pain and swelling should subside more and more each day following surgery.
 If your post-operative pain or swelling worsens or unusual symptoms occur call our office for instructions.

 There will be a “hole” where the tooth was removed.
 This area will gradually heal over the next month and fill in with the new tissue.
-In the mean time, the area should be kept clean especially after meals with salt water rinses, a toothbrush, or an irrigation syringe as directed by Dr. Fraser.
+In the mean time, the area should be kept clean especially after meals with salt water rinses, a toothbrush, or an irrigation syringe as directed by Drs.
+Patel and Fraser.

 Your surgery was unique.
 No two mouths are alike.
 Do not accept well-intended advice from your friends or family members.
-Discuss your problem with the persons best able to effectively help you: Dr. Fraser or your family dentist.
+Discuss your problem with the persons best able to effectively help you: Drs.
+Patel and Fraser or your family dentist.

 Brushing your teeth is okay the day after surgery.
 Just be gentle at the surgical sites.